SAP-samples/teched2021-INT261/exercises/exercise0/README.md

 # Introduction and Setup

-In this exercise, you will...
+Welcome to this 2 hrs hands-on workshop on the combination of Workflow Management and SAP Intelligent RPA bots.

 ## Introduction

-Welcome you to this 2 hrs hands-on workshop on the combination of Workflow Management and SAP Intelligent RPA bots.
-After the session you would be able to run it with your customers.

-During this session you will learn how to:
+During this session, you will learn how to:

 1. Import Capital Expenditure sample workflow content package.
 2. Create new process variant using SAP Workflow Management.